 These may include breaks in wires or connections or any missing connection to ground or power etc. Once the schematic is done, the board layout view is checked.

 Step 3.
 The components are moved to proper places that make good sense.

 Step 4.
 For the board production, signals are assigned to each layer and varying signals on a single layer cannot touch.

 Step 5.
 After the signals are laid, a design rule check needs to run to ensure the proper placement of holes, traces, etc. These rules can be customized as well.

 Step 6.
 If the design is approved, the design files can be uploaded.

-The communication language of PCB fabrication is a Gerber file or IPC-2581.
+The communication language of PCB fabrication is a Gerber file.
 Each board has multiple files, one for each layer.
 Another file known as the "drill file" is used to define where holes need to be drilled.

-When the Gerber files are uploaded, it will run its own error check procedure.
-It produces an image file that can be printed and used to check what the final layer will look like.
-You'll need to enter the PCBA number.
+When the Gerber is uploaded, it will run its own error check procedure.
+It produces an image file of the PCB.
+You'll need to enter the PCB quantity you want.

 The one-stop PCBA manufacturer PCBONLINE ensures customer satisfaction and reliability.
-They build and assemble nearly perfect PCB boards with very perfect working and neatness.
-The pricing also goes down with an increase in the number of orders.
+They build and assemble nearly perfect PCBAs with perfect working and neatness.
+The pricing also goes down with an increase in the number of PCBAs.

 Here are some details of the PCBONLINE:

-- It has three PCBA factories and facility, as well as a group of in-house R & D teams of 100+ engineers and 500+ technicians.
+- PCBONLINE is a PCBA source-factory manufacturer with a group of in-house R & D teams of 100+ engineers and 500+ technicians.

-- It can manufacture 1 to 100 layer PCBs/PCBA that is quite advanced, such as the high-frequency PCBA, aluminum PCBA, rigid-flex PCBA, HDI PCBA, etc.
+- It manufactures 1 to 64-layer PCBs/PCBAs that are quite advanced, such as high-frequency PCBA, ceramic PCBA, rigid-flex PCBA, HDI PCBA, etc.

-- It provides free services including the design for excellence (DFX), design for test (DFT), design for manufacturing (DFM), and design for assembly (DFA).
+- It provides free services including the design for manufacturing (DFM), design for test (DFT), design for assembly (DFA), and design for excellence (DFX).

 - It accepts custom PCBA orders for prototypes, small-batch, and massive production.